Stephen Jones (Babybird): Black Reindeer

-In 2012, Stephen Jones announced the beginning of a new musical identity, Black Reindeer.
+In 2012, Jones announced the beginning of a new musical identity, Black Reindeer.
 The first Black Reindeer album, "Music for the Film That Never Got Made", was released on Bandcamp.
 Seven more albums of instrumental music followed through 2013.

 The Great Sadness

 In 2013, Jones released a new song with vocals entitled "The Great Sadness".

 Fiction

-Stephen Jones has produced two works of fiction, The Bad Book in 2000 and Harry and Ida Swop Teeth (also the title of a Babybird b-side) in 2003.
+Jones has produced two works of fiction, The Bad Book in 2000 and Harry and Ida Swop Teeth (also the title of a Babybird b-side) in 2003.
 He also collaborated with DED Associates, who have designed many of his CD covers, on a 2000 art book Travel Sickness.